kj-kenan/SWE573-Kenan-s-Repo/docs/SRS.md

 The system shall display all pre-handshake questions publicly under the related post

 The system shall switch the conversation to private mode once a handshake is accepted

+The system shall not allow users to ask questions on their own posts.

+The system shall allow post owners to publicly answer questions asked on their posts before a handshake is accepted.

 Timebank